Electric clock: Spin-start clocks

 The earliest synchronous clocks from the 1930s were not self-starting, and had to be started by spinning a starter knob on the back.
 A flaw in the design of these spin-start clocks was that the motor could be started in either direction, so if the starter knob was spun the wrong way the clock would run backwards, the hands turning counterclockwise.
 Later manual-start clocks had ratchets or other linkages which prevented backwards starting.
-The invention of the shaded-pole motor allowed self-starting clocks to be made, but since the clock would restart after a power interruption, the loss of time would not be indicated.
+The invention of the shaded-pole motor allowed self-starting clocks to be made, but since the clock would then restart after a power outage, the clock would give incorrect time instead of being stopped at the time of power interruption.